FaheemBEG/WebscrappingDataProcessingProjectESILV/README.md

 Data files will be created into the `_data` folder

 Note:
-    An extract of full dataset is also available in `_data` folder, so that you don't need to run run `Data_scrapping.py` adn wait your dataset to be downloaded
+    An extract of full dataset is also available in `_data` folder, so that you don't need to run the `create_data_file` function from `database/database.py` and wait your dataset to be downloaded

+To display the website, execute in your terminal : `python -m http.server` Then in your browser, enter : `http://localhost:8000/` The website should display.